Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ### 4. Visualizations

 After you apply the mappings the application will generate several schemas inside the application's database.
-The unified data model will be used to generate some basic visualizations that provides insights about the ingested data:
+The unified data model will be used to generate some basic visualizations that provide insights about the ingested data:

 ![DataExplorer](assets/DataExplorer.png)

-The unified data model is stored in the Database ```Marketing Data Foundation```and the Schema ```AGGREGATED_REPORTS```.
+The unified data model is stored in the Database ```Marketing Data Foundation``` and the Schema ```AGGREGATED_REPORTS```.

 ### 5. AI Functions